Skip to content

 In 2017, Dr. Matt Barreto, Dr. Gary Segura and Sonja Diaz founded the UCLA Latino Policy and Politics Initiative

-UCLA LPPI was founded as the Latino Policy & Politics Initiative by Dr. Matt Barreto, Dr. Gary Segura and Sonja Diaz in 2017, through a partnership between the Luskin School of Public Affairs and the Division of Social Sciences.
+LPPI was founded as the Latino Policy & Politics Initiative by Dr. Matt Barreto, Dr. Gary Segura, and Sonja Diaz in 2017, through a partnership between the Luskin School of Public Affairs and the Division of Social Sciences.
 In 2022, the initiative officially became the Latino Policy & Politics Institute.
-In 2024, the UCLA Voting Rights Project, which was originally housed at UCLA LPPI, became its own entity under the direction of LPPI’s Founding Faculty Director, Dr. Barreto.
+In 2024, the UCLA Voting Rights Project, which had originally been housed at LPPI, became an independent entity under the direction of Founding Faculty Director, Dr. Barreto.

-Today, UCLA LPPI is led by Faculty Director and Associate Professor Dr. Amada Armenta and powered by over 20 full-time staff, undergraduate and graduate student fellows, and a network of affiliated faculty experts and community partners.
+Today, LPPI is led by Director Dr. Amada Armenta and Deputy Director Lila Burgos, and is powered by over 40 full-time staff, undergraduate and graduate student fellows, and an extensive network of affiliated faculty experts and community partners across the United States.